ARU-Bioinf-IBDS/prac-B/README.md

 * Move the **ibdsA-intro** folder created to where you want to work†.
 * Start Jupyter Notebook† opening a browser tab/window.
 * Open the **introducing_jupyter_notebooks.ipynb**
   notebook by clicking on it in your browser.
+Work through the notebook.

-  † How you do this varies between Windows, Mac and Linux computers.
+> † How you do this varies between Windows, Mac and Linux computers.
 -------------------------

 > This is the first part of